 As a result, Christian apologetics encourages believers to witness their faith.

 As an illustration, imagine being on one side of the 1,300-foot-tall Niagara Gorge.
 You are with a vast crowd in the summer of 1858.
-Not to mention, they are electrified.
+You and the masses are electrified.

 There is a hemp tightrope only 2 inches wide strung across the gorge.
 Below is the rapidly flowing Niagara River that leads to Niagara Falls.

-On the other side of the gorge is a French acrobat whose stage name is “The Great Blondin.”
+On the other side of the gorge is a French acrobat stage named “The Great Blondin.”

-You hold your breath and feel faint.
-Blondin walks backward, lies down, and does somersaults.
+You hold your breath to the point of feeling faint as Blondin walks backward, lies down, and does somersaults on the tightrope.
 He uses a camera to take pictures and even pushes a wheelbarrow across the vast distance.